TOAST-DOCS/Quickstarts/en/create-database.md

-# Create and connect to databases
+# Create and attach databases
 **Quickstarts > 6.
-Create and connect to a database**
+Create and attach databases**

 This learning module will guide you through the basic configuration procedures to create a database and connect it with an application in the NHN Cloud environment.
-NHN Cloud provides reliable and scalable **database services**to help users build and operate databases easily and efficiently.
+NHN Cloud provides reliable and scalable **database services** to help users build and operate databases easily and efficiently.

 ![mod_info](https://kr1-api-object-storage.nhncloudservice.com/v1/AUTH_2acdfabf4efe4efc8a04c00b348110c9/cdn_origin/prod_cloud_quickstarts/module_info/%EB%8D%B0%EC%9D%B4%ED%84%B0%EB%B2%A0%EC%9D%B4%EC%8A%A4%20%EC%83%9D%EC%84%B1%20%EB%B0%8F%20%EC%97%B0%EA%B2%B0.png)
 ## Learning objectives